KTSF: Digital TV, channel-sharing, and streaming

 KTSF's digital signal launched on May 1, 2002, broadcast on UHF channel 27.
 The station ended regular programming on its analog signal, over UHF channel 26, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 27, using virtual channel 26.
 As part of the SAFER Act, KTSF kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
 Despite converting to digital, KTSF only began broadcasting high-definition programming on February 1, 2016.

 In 2014, KTSF launched a local TV app in the Apple App Store and Google Play Store, using the Syncbak platform as well as Nielsen measurement.
 The original app was discontinued on February 1, 2021, and replaced with the VUit platform (now renamed Zeam).
 VUit was the successor to Syncbak, which had been acquired by Gray Television.
 In 2021, KTSF was the most-viewed station on VUit, attracting out-of-market viewership in a number of other West Coast media markets.
 The station launched a promotional campaign in 2023 to raise awareness of its availability among Chinese-Americans in the Sacramento area.

 Lincoln Broadcasting took a payment of more than $90.1 million to surrender its channel in the reverse portion of the 2016 United States wireless spectrum auction.
 This was the third-highest payment to any San Francisco–market TV station.
 In the wake of the auction, KTSF entered into a channel-sharing agreement with Univision-owned KDTV-DT (channel 14), which broadcasts from Mount Allison.
 KDTV began broadcasting KTSF's subchannels on May 7, 2018.
 The KDTV–KTSF multiplex was then repacked from physical channel 51 to channel 20 on April 29, 2020.

 Programming

 KTSF's broadcast day, outside of hours when it airs infomercials and other paid programming (which dominate on weekends), predominantly consists of Chinese-language news and entertainment programs, both from China and locally produced.
 It also airs international newscasts and several specialty programs in languages other than Chinese.
 KTSF's non-multicultural broadcasting is limited to several religious programs, including Shepherd's Chapel and two weekly Catholic Masses.

 KTSF's local non-news programs in Chinese include Talk Finance with Sau Wing Lam, Wok Around the Bay, KTSF Music, and Bay Area Focus with Lily Chao.
-The station also airs several independently produced local shows: Showbiz India, an English-language show on the Indian entertainment scene; India Waves TV, in English and Hindi; and Nima TV, in Farsi.
+The station also airs several independently produced local shows including India Waves Network, in English and Hindi, and Nima TV, in Farsi.